Marissa Mayer: Personal life

-Mayer briefly dated Larry Page in the early 2000s who was the CEO of Google at the time.
+Mayer dated Larry Page in the early 2000s while he was the CEO of Google.
 Mayer married lawyer and investor Zachary Bogue on December 12, 2009.

-On the day Yahoo! announced her hiring, Mayer revealed that she was pregnant; she gave birth to a boy on September 30, 2012.
+On the day Yahoo! announced her hiring, in July 2012, Mayer revealed that she was pregnant; she gave birth to a boy on September 30, 2012.
 Although she asked for baby name suggestions via social media, she eventually chose the name Macallister from an existing list.
 On December 10, 2015, Mayer announced that she had given birth to identical twin girls, Marielle and Sylvana.

 Mayer is Lutheran, but she has said—referencing Vince Lombardi's "Your God, your family and the Green Bay Packers"—that her priorities are "God, family and Yahoo!, except I'm not that religious, so it's really family and Yahoo!."

+Mayer states she is not a feminist.

+As of November 2025, Mayer had an estimated net worth of $1.3 billion.

+Political activity

+During the 2021 California gubernatorial recall election, Mayer donated $200,000 against an effort to recall Governor Gavin Newsom.
+This was described by Politico as "deepening the governor’s substantial Silicon Valley support."